 - @Nullable: Unannotated types are regarded as possibly-null, or nullable.
-This default is backward-compatible with Java, which permits any reference to be null.
+This default is backwardcompatible with Java, which permits any reference to be null.
 You can activate this default by writing a @DefaultQualifier("checkers.nullness.quals.Nullable") annotation on a class or method declaration. - @NonNull: Unannotated types are treated as non-null.
-You can activate this default via the @DefaultQualifier("checkers.nullness.quals.NonNull") annotation. - except locals (NNEL): Unannotated types treated @NonNull, are except unannotated raw type of a local variable is treated as @Nullable.
+You can activate this default via the @DefaultQualifier("checkers.nullness.quals.NonNull") annotation. - Non-null except locals (NNEL): Unannotated types treated @NonNull, are as except that the unannotated raw type of a local variable is treated as @Nullable.
 (Any generic arguments to variable still default to @NonNull.)
-You can activate a local this default via the @DefaultQualifier(value="checkers.nullness.quals.NonNull", locations={DefaultLocation.ALL_EXCEPT_LOCALS}) annotation.
+You can activate a local this default via the @DefaultQualifier(value="checkers.nullness.quals.NonNull", locations={DefaultLocation.ALL\EXCEPT\LOCALS}) annotation.

-The NNEL default leads to the smallest number of explicit annotations in your code [PAC+08].
+The NNEL default leads to the smallest number of explicit annotations in your code [PAC $^+08$ ].
 It is what we recommend.
 If you do not explicitly specify a different default, then NNEL is the default.

-By default, reference types are nullable in Java, but sometimes it is

-Unannotated references are treated as if they had a default annotation; see Section 3.2.2.
+By default, reference types are nullable in Java, but sometimes it is Unannotated references are treated as if they had a default annotation; see Section 3.2.2.